ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/shared-storage.rst

 .. code-block:: none

     [root@pcmk-1 ~]# drbdadm create-md wwwdata

-      --==  Thank you for participating in the global usage survey  ==-- The server's response is:

-    you are the 2147th user to install this version initializing activity log
+    initializing activity log
     initializing bitmap (16 KB) to all zero
     Writing meta data...
-    New drbd meta data block successfully created. success
+    New drbd meta data block successfully created.
     [root@pcmk-1 ~]# modprobe drbd
     [root@pcmk-1 ~]# drbdadm up wwwdata

       --==  Thank you for participating in the global usage survey  ==-- The server's response is:

+    you are the 801th user to install this version

     We can confirm DRBD's status on this node:

 .. code-block:: none

-    [root@pcmk-1 ~]# cat /proc/drbd
+    [root@pcmk-1 ~]# drbdadm status
-    version: 8.4.11-1 (api:1/proto:86-101)
-    GIT-hash: 66145a308421e9c124ec391a7848ac20203bb03c build by mockbuild@, 2018-04-26 12:10:42

-     1: cs:WFConnection ro:Secondary/Unknown ds:Inconsistent/DUnknown C r----s
-        ns:0 nr:0 dw:0 dr:0 al:8 bm:0 lo:0 pe:0 ua:0 ap:0 ep:1 wo:f oos:524236
+    wwwdata role:Secondary
+      disk:Inconsistent
+      pcmk-2 connection:Connecting

 Because we have not yet initialized the data, this node's data is marked as **Inconsistent**.
-Because we have not yet initialized the second node, the local state is **WFConnection** (waiting for connection), and the partner node's status is marked as **Unknown**.
+Because we have not yet initialized the second node, the pcmk-2 connection is **Connecting** (waiting for connection).

 Now, repeat the above commands on the second node, starting with creating wwwdata.res.
-After giving it time to connect, when we check the status, it
+After giving it time to connect, when we check the status of the first node, it shows:
-shows:

 .. code-block:: none

-    [root@pcmk-2 ~]# cat /proc/drbd
-    version: 8.4.11-1 (api:1/proto:86-101)
-    GIT-hash: 66145a308421e9c124ec391a7848ac20203bb03c build by mockbuild@, 2018-04-26 12:10:42

-     1: cs:Connected ro:Secondary/Secondary ds:Inconsistent/Inconsistent C r-----
-        ns:0 nr:0 dw:0 dr:0 al:8 bm:0 lo:0 pe:0 ua:0 ap:0 ep:1 wo:f oos:524236
+    [root@pcmk-1 ~]# drbdadm status
+    wwwdata role:Secondary
+      disk:Inconsistent
+      pcmk-2 role:Secondary
+        peer-disk:Inconsistent

-You can see the state has changed to **Connected**, meaning the two DRBD nodes are communicating properly, and both nodes are in **Secondary** role with **Inconsistent** data.
+You can see that **pcmk-2 connection:Connecting** longer appears in the output, meaning the two DRBD nodes are communicating properly, and both nodes are in **Secondary** role with **Inconsistent** data.

 To make the data consistent, we need to tell DRBD which node should be considered to have the correct data.
 In this case, since we are creating